marcosbuydid/DA1_DA2_ORT_2026/DesignPatterns/DesignPatterns.md

+## Abstract Factory Pattern Example
+### Nuclear Facility Monitoring System
+#### A nuclear facility uses integrated monitoring systems composed of:
+- Radiation Sensors
+- Reactor Coolant Systems
+- Reactor Emergency Shutdown Systems

+#### These components must be compatible and certified as a single system family:
+- Westinghouse system → specific protocols and tolerances
+- Areva system → different calibration and safety rules

+#### Mixing components from different vendors is unsafe and forbidden.
+#### Abstract Factory guarantees that all components belong to the same family and work together correctly.

 ## Adapter Pattern Example
 ### Payment Gateway Adapter
 #### A system was designed to work with traditional payment gateways (credit cards, bank transfers).